vexandmore/Eternity/README.md

 ## Using it

 An equation can be entered with either the buttons or the keyboard, press enter or the `=` button to view the result.
+Most buttons simply add the given symbol or function to the input window.
+The following is a description of the other buttons:
+- DEG/RAD allow the unit for the trigonometric functions (sin, cos, tan) to be selected
+- x adds an "x", as in a variable.
+Necessary for function graphing.
+- ↶ ↷ navigate through the history
+- AC clears the current expression and the history
+- C clears the current expression
-The ↶ ↷ buttons navigate through the history, and the ← and → buttons move the cursor in the input window.
-C clears the current expression, and AC clears the expression and history.
-DEL deletes the character before the cursor, and ANS is equal to the previous expression.
+- ← and → move the cursor in the input window
+- DEL deletes the character before the
+- ANS is equal to the previous expression

+The transcendental functions are as follows:
+- `arccos(x)` is the inverse of the cosine function.
+It outputs in whatever unit is specified (degrees or radians)
+- `x^y` is the exponential function
+- `logb(x)` is the logarithm, in any base.
+The argument list is:
+    - The number you want the log of
+    - The base of the logarithm
+- `mad` is the mean absolute difference.
+Enter the numbers with commas separating them, or a data series
+- `sinh(x)` is the hyperbolic sine function
+- `σ` is the standard deviation of a **sample**.
+Enter the samples with commas beteween them, or a data series.

 ## Graphing
 To graph, enter a univariate equation with `x` as the variable, for instance